A step by step guide to our recruitment process, and how long it'll take.

 If you’re applying to be an Apprentice

-For some of our roles, we need to know more about your communication skills and behaviours, and how you explain the decision you've reached.
+For some of our roles, we need to know more about your decision making and judgement skills and how you’re likely to behave in work-based situations similar to those you would encounter in the job.

 We’ll call you for a chat